n1dlee/Auto-Accept-User-Request-Bot-for-Telegram/README.md

 The bot will start polling for updates and will handle chat join requests automatically.

 ## Logging

-The bot uses Python's built-in logging module to log messages.
-Logs include information about chat join requests and any errors that occur.
+The bot uses Python's logging module to log events:
+- DEBUG level logs for detailed information
+- INFO level for successful operations
+- ERROR level for any errors that occur

+You can adjust the logging level in the `logging.basicConfig()` call if needed.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request if you have any improvements or bug fixes.

 ## License
 This project is licensed under the MIT License.